julianocosta89/Wordpress-FPM_Nginx_OTel/README.md

 ## Access your application

-The Wordpress page is accessible at <http://localhost:8080>.
+The PHP-FPM page is accessible at <http://localhost:8080>.

 The JaegerUI is accessible at <http://localhost:16686>.